FoggyBalrog/MermaidDotNet/README.md

 The current README is valid for the commit you are currently viewing.
 This may differ from the latest published version, or the version you have installed.

 To see the documentation for a specific version, checkout the corresponding tag on GitHub and read the files in the `docs` folder.
-Optionally, you can view the generated the documentation locally using DocFX by running `docfx ./docs/docfx.json --serve` in the root of the repository.
+Optionally, you can view the generated documentation locally using DocFX by running `docfx ./docs/docfx.json --serve` in the root of the repository.

 ## Quick Start